 In case you didn’t know, debt parking is when a collection agency secretly places an account on your credit report, hoping you’re pressured to pay because of a pending application.
 This tactic, known as “debt parking,” violates debt collection and credit reporting laws.

 Just how bad is debt parking?
-The Federal Trade Commission recently took action against a debt collection agency that placed close to $100 million worth of fake or questionable accounts onto consumer credit reports and collected more than $24 million.
+The Federal Trade Commission took action against a debt collection agency that placed close to $100 million worth of fake or questionable accounts onto consumer credit reports and collected more than $24 million.

 Although the tactic violates debt collection and credit reporting laws, consumers can be victimized by the practice of debt parking and the impact on their financial health can be devastating.